Date(s) - 10/26/2017

 - Identify financing opportunities for energy projects

-Technical Assistance Follow-Up: We will also discuss opportunities for no-cost, remote technical assistance on energy management and water loss, such as assistance completing an energy use baseline.
+Technical Assistance Follow-Up: We discussed opportunities for no-cost, remote technical assistance on energy management and water loss, such as assistance completing an energy use baseline.

-CEUs: This course is approved under the North Carolina Water Treatment Facility Operators Certification Board for 6.0 professional growth hours (PGHs).
+CEUs: This course was approved under the North Carolina Water Treatment Facility Operators Certification Board for 6.0 professional growth hours (PGHs).

 Trainer: Carol Rosenfeld, Senior Project Director – The Environmental Finance Center at The University of North Carolina